cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 on branches and this has been improved.
 We're now having execution time significantly under 30 minutes where it used to be 45 minutes or event an hour.

-We had some issue with compilation output, swallowed by nix, which have been solved by [#889](https://github.com/input-output-hk/hydra/pull/889).
+We had some issues with compilation output, obfuscated by nix, which have been solved by [#889](https://github.com/input-output-hk/hydra/pull/889).

 Every morning, we rebuild our master branch and we can observe the whole